grafana/terraform-provider-grafana/docs/resources/cloud_access_policy_token.md

 - `access_policy_id` (String) ID of the access policy for which to create a token.
 - `name` (String) Name of the access policy token.
 - `region` (String) Region of the access policy.
 Should be set to the same region as the access policy.
+Use the region list API to get the list of available regions: https://grafana.com/docs/grafana-cloud/reference/cloud-api/#list-regions.

 ### Optional